project-chip/connectedhomeip/docs/silabs/wifi/DIC_Wi-Fi.md

       ![Silicon Labs - DIC design](./images/dic-status-sharing.png)

 **Note**: For reference, Lighting App commands given in the above image.
 Similarly other application commands also can be passed.
-    - End-to-end command to be executed from chip-tool, refer [Running the Matter Demo on EFR32 hosts](RUN_DEMO.md#demo-execution---commissioning-a-wi-fi-device-using-chip-tool-for-linux)
+    - End-to-end command to be executed from chip-tool, refer [Running the Matter Demo](RUN_DEMO.md#demo-execution---commissioning-a-wi-fi-device-using-chip-tool-for-linux)
     - Below is the application specific attribute/s information or state shared to the cloud through Direct Internet Connectivity Solution
        - For Lighting App, On/Off Attributes
        - For Lock App, lock/unlock Attributes